jnoorul/train-planner/README.md

 ## Endpoint

-Please implement your solution by creating a new endpoint https://xxxx.com/trainPlanner.
+Please implement your solution by creating a new POST endpoint https://xxxx.com/trainPlanner.
 For evaluation we will hit your endpoint once for every test case.